benitmatumona/Java-full-course/src/main/java/module09/README.md

 By completing this module, you should:

 * Build Java classes confidently
-* Understand professional OOP architecture
+* Understand professional OOP design
 * Use constructors properly
-* Apply inheritance and polymorphism
+* Apply inheritance correctly
-* Protect object integrity
+* Protect object data
+* Implement abstraction
+* Use interfaces effectively
+* Demonstrate polymorphism
-* Write scalable maintainable code
+* Write scalable maintainable software
-* Strengthen real-world software engineering ability

 ---

 # 🏆 Success Mindset

-Object-Oriented Programming is one of the most important foundations in software engineering.
+Object-Oriented Programming is foundational for professional software development.

 Mastering OOP prepares you for:

-* Backend development
+* Backend systems
-* Enterprise systems
+* Enterprise applications
+* APIs
 * Android development
 * Frameworks
-* APIs
-* Large-scale architecture
+* Large-scale software engineering

-This module represents a major step from beginner programming into professional software development.
+This module is your transition from beginner programming into real software architecture.